gthvn1/crashtos/crash_test_dummy/Readme.md

 Currently it is not working on real hardware.
 Maybe we just need to add A20.
 It can be cool to try to have it working on real HW...

-### Disks
+### Disk geometry

-- Disk has 1 cylinder, 1 head and 3 sectors
+- Disk has 1 cylinder, 1 head and 4 sectors
   - cylinders'size is 512 bytes
   - sector numbers start from 1 (cylinder and head start from 0)
   - sector 1 -> bootloader (512 bytes ended with magic)
   - sector 2 -> File table (512 bytes padded with 0s)
-  - sector 3 -> kernel (512 bytes padded with 0s)
+  - sector 3 -> kernel (1024 bytes padded with 0s)
+  - sector 5 -> future program... (not yet done)

 ### Next steps